FILING FOR DISABILITY IN COLORADO

 - Black Lung Disease

-- Cancer and Leukemia
+- Brain Cancer

 - Chronic Obstructive Pulmonary Disease (COPD)

-- Chronic Fatigue Syndrome and Fibromyalgia
+- Chronic Fatigue Syndrome

 - Crohn’s Disease and Gastrointestinal Disorders